StevenKhuu91/front-end-projects/README.md

 # Front End Projects

-These are projects that I enjoy working or have worked on!
-For the purpose of a portfolio, I've gathered standout projects that I think best represent my knowledge.

 ## Ranvir Character Profile

 A desktop character-profile website created for an online roleplaying community.
 It combines original character writing, layered visual design, horizontal navigation, and HTML, CSS, and vanilla JavaScript.